Rachel on the issues

 Republicans in Jefferson City have shown blatant disregard for the will of their constituents, overturning voter-supported ballot measures time and time again.
 We need to rebuild trust in the state legislature, and that starts with respecting Missouri voters.

-You have my word that, as your representative, I will work for my constituents, not in spite of them.
+I will work for my constituents, not in spite of them.
 I will stand against efforts to undermine voter-approved initiatives, whether I agree with them or not.
 I will defend the citizen initiative petition process—a crucial check on the power of our elected officials.
 And I will work to ensure our government remains transparent, accountable, and responsive to the people it serves.

 INVESTING IN EQUITY